REGAIN.

 • For a civil wrongful death claims, liability is expressed in terms of monetary damages.
 In a criminal case, the party responsible for the death can be punished with a jail or prison sentence, probation, or other penalties.

 • Civil wrongful death cases have to be directly filed by the deceased person’s estate.
-In a criminal case, the state is responsible for filing the criminal complaint.
+In a criminal case, the state is responsible for filing the criminal complaint and may pursue criminal charges against the responsible party.

 You can think of a wrongful death as personal injury case that is filed on behalf of a person who can no longer pursue a claim.
+Establishing the party’s negligence or someone else’s negligence is essential as the basis for the claim.
 Because the deceased can no longer pursue a claim for damages, their family has to file the claim on their behalf.

 Who Can File a Wrongful Death Claim in Iowa?